Rounding Fractions calculator

 How to Round Fractions?

 There are a whole lot of ways to round numbers, including ceiling, floor, half-up, and half-down.
-That said, the half-up is the most widely accepted one.
+That said, the half-up method is the most widely used in school.

 Here’s how this rounding method works: